midenok/stuff-linux/screen/README.md

 1. get corresponding `screenrc` (it must contain same keycodes);
 2. put it to `~/.screenrc`;
+3. important: configure your terminal application to set correct keycodes;
-3. run `screen`;
+4. run `screen`;
-4. Write something on command prompt, then try to switch to another screen with Alt+F2 and return back with Alt+F1.
+5. Write something on command prompt, then try to switch to another screen with Alt+F2 and return back with Alt+F1.

 Consider following features to implement: